p-org/PSharp/README.md

 ## How to build

-To build P#, run the following powershell script from the Visual Studio 2017 developer command prompt:
+To build P#, either open `PSharp.sln` and build from inside Visual Studio 2017, or run the following powershell script from the Visual Studio 2017 developer command prompt:
 ```
 powershell -c .\build.ps1
 ```